ska-sa/katgpucbf/misc/xbgpu/README.md

 [display_fsim_multicast_packets.py](scratch/display_fsim_multicast_packets.py) and [fsim.cpp](scratch/fsim.cpp)  also
 have links that must be updated.
 2. Move Jenkins file and docker containers to use Ubuntu 20.04 and Python 3.8
+3. The scratch folder is getting a bit crowded.
+Its original purpose was to contain a bunch of misc files that had no real place in the repo, but now its contains the fsim and useful python files.
+The fsim could go in its own folder and then another folder called scripts should be added where things like receiver_example.py will go.
+If this scripts folder does get created, I think that a step should be added in the Jenkinsfile to check that the scripts run on each change to the repo as there is a chance that some of them will not be run for many months before they are needed.
+Additionally some of the documentation in this readme references the scripts in the scratch folder, this will need to be updated to reflect the new links to prevent stale documentation.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.